Hertous/Hertous/README.md

 <div style="page-break-after: always;"></div>

-## Nirvana System
+## Hertous System

 ### Overview

-The **Nirvana System** is a pivotal component of the multi-agent hierarchical architecture, inspired by the philosophical principles of Nirvana from Asian history.
+The **Hertous System** is a pivotal component of the multi-agent hierarchical architecture, inspired by the philosophical principles of Hertous from Asian history.
 It establishes a structured platform for AI agents to engage in meaningful discussions, debates, and information exchange, thereby enhancing the collective intelligence and decision-making capabilities of the entire system.

 <div style="page-break-after: always;"></div>